 - Natura Sugars muscovado sugar – our all-important ‘sweet balance’

 My latest discovery is this range of Natura Sugars .
-I’m hugely impressed by both the treacly flavour and sandy texture of these unbleached sugars.
+I love the treacly flavour and sandy texture of these unbleached sugars.
 Over the past several weeks I’ve baked trays of cookies, confectionery and cakes using Natura’s Sugars and I cannot wait to share a couple of them with you – like this chocolate chunk banana bread with peanut butter frosting.
-Gaspingly good!
-To be certain, if a product appears on this site, it’s because I use it in my kitchen and it works!

 Mexican chipotle chicken casserole